 The Menzies Centre for Health Policy (MCHP) is a university research centre conducting health policy research, analysis, advice and education.

 The MCHP was established in 2006 by a grant from the Menzies Foundation.
-The Menzies Foundation continues to provide an annual, unconditional grant to the MCHP to support its work.
+The Menzies Foundation provided an annual, unconditional grant to the MCHP for 10 years to support its work.
 Funding ceased at the end of 2016, but the name and the relationship continue.

 The MCHP is uniquely placed as it operates from nodes at two of Australia's premier universities.